Planning, Design, and Construction Team

-Chris Jordan attended Clemson University for his master's degree in architecture and has worked at Georgetown University since 1986.
+Chris Jordan attended Clemson University for his master’s degree in architecture and has worked at Georgetown University since 1986.
 Some of his major past projects include the Wagner Alumni House, the Rafik B. Hariri Building, the award-winning Calcagnini Contemplative Center, the 2011-2013 renovations of Nevils residence halls, and the Thompson Athletic Center.
-Currently, he is managing the construction of the East West Roadway and the Cooper Field Project.
+Currently, he is managing the construction of Cooper Field and Med-Dent infrastructure improvements.

 Contact: email@example.com | (202) 687-7556

-Lenn Robinson earned his undergraduate degree in architecture at Howard University and his master's at the Catholic University of America.
-He has worked at Georgetown since 1992 and managed many major projects, such as the renovations to the Village A, Darnell, New South, Copley residence halls, as well as the consolidation of LXR (Loyola, Xavier, and Ryder) into a single hall.
+Lenn Robinson earned his undergraduate degree in architecture at Howard University and his master’s at the Catholic University of America.
+He has worked at Georgetown since 1992 and managed many major projects, such as the renovations to the Village A, Darnall, New South, Copley residence halls, as well as the consolidation of LXR (Loyola, Xavier, and Ryder) into a single hall.
 Recently, he was in charge of the award-winning Georgetown School of Continuing Studies on Massachusetts Avenue, and the renovation of the Healey Family Student Center in the New South Building.
-Lenn was also the project manager of the new Pedro Arrupe, S.J. residence hall and is currently working on the University’s program for Wisconsin Avenue.
+He was the project manager of the new Pedro Arrupe, S.J. residence hall and is currently working on the University’s program for Wisconsin Avenue.